 If you don’t have access to an employer-sponsored retirement plan, consider an Individual Retirement Account (IRA).
 Traditional and Roth IRAs have different tax benefits, but both are appropriate for retirement savings.
 Other investment options include mutual funds, stocks and bonds.
 You can use a savings account to build toward a small nest egg to invest and grow over time.

 Paying off a debt like a car loan or credit cards will free up a portion of your monthly budget.
 The first thing you should consider is putting the same payment amount you’ve already been making toward paying off other loans and credit card debt.
 Start with paying off the debt with the highest interest rate first.
 Paying off more than the minimum amount each month allows you to pay a greater percentage of the principal on your loan and even save on interest over the long term.

 Focus next on a short-term goal that’s essential to financial security: an emergency fund.
 Calculate the total of three to six months of your net income and save until you’ve met that goal.
 You can set up a Basic Savings account for your emergency fund—the focus is on access, not interest.
 Now if an adverse life event occurs—loss of job, accident or car repair—you won’t have to go back into debt to survive it.

 Save for a Major Purchase

 Now that you’ve successfully worked toward a financial goal and achieved success, roll that confidence into a new goal.
 Two common savings goals are a new car or the down payment on a house.
-Set up an automatic transfer from your checking account to your savings account so monthly “payments” into savings are a no-brainer.
+Set up an automatic transfer from your checking account to a certificate or your savings account so monthly “payments” into savings are a no-brainer.